-The presence (or absence) of the host parameter has a significant influence on the behavior of the lce run time.
+The presence (or absence) of the host parameter has a significant influence on the behavior of the Ice run time.
 The table below describes these semantics:

-Value Client Semantics Server Semantics None If host is not specified in a proxy, Ice uses the value of the lce.Default.Host property.
+Value Client Semantics Server Semantics None If host is not specified in a proxy, Ice uses the value of the Ice.Default.Host property.
 If that property is not defined, outgoing connections are only attempted over loopback interfaces.
-If host is not specified in an object adapter endpoint, Ice uses the value of the lce.Default.Host property.
+If host is not specified in an object adapter endpoint, Ice uses the value of the Ice.
+Default.Host property.
 If that property is not defined, the adapter behaves as if the wildcard symbol was specified (see below).
 Host name The host name is resolved via DNS.
 Outgoing connections are attempted to each address returned by the DNS query.
 The host name is resolved via DNS, and the object adapter listens on the network interface corresponding to the first address returned by the DNS query.
 The specified host name is embedded in proxies created by the adapter.
 IPv4 address An outgoing connection is attempted to the given address.
 The object adapter listens on the network interface corresponding to the address.
 The specified address is embedded in proxies created by the adapter.
 IPv6 address An outgoing connection is attempted to the given address.
 The object adapter listens on the network interface corresponding to the address.
 The specified address is embedded in proxies created by the adapter.
 0.0.0.0 (IPv4) A "wildcard" IPv4 address that causes Ice to try all local interfaces when establishing an outgoing connection.
-Equivalent to (see below). " : : " (IPv6) A "wildcard" IPv6 address that causes Ice to try all local interfaces when establishing an outgoing connection.
+The adapter listens on all IPv4 network interfaces (including the loopback interface), that is, binds to INADDR_ANY for IPv4.
+Endpoints for all addresses except loopback are published in proxies (unless loopback is the only available interface, in which case only loopback is published). " : : " (IPv6) A "wildcard" IPv6 address that causes Ice to try all local interfaces when establishing an outgoing connection.
 Equivalent to (see below).
 (IPv4, IPv6) Not supported in proxies.
 The adapter listens on all network interfaces (including the loopback interface), that is, binds to INADDR_ANY for the enabled protocols (IPv4 and/or IPv6).
 Endpoints for all addresses except loopback and IPv6 link-local are published in proxies (unless loopback is the only available interface, in which case only loopback is published).
-Using Mono, proxies created by an object adapter listening on the IPv6 wildcard address contain only the IPv6 loopback address unless published endpoints are configured.